-- 10. TERMS AND CONDITIONS Requirements of the award that are binding on the recipient. - PARTICIPANT NUMBER The number of eligible participants the grantee is required to serve during the budget year. - GRANTEE NAME The entity name and address registered in the System for Award Management (SAM).
-This name and address is tied to the DUNS number registered in SAM under the name and address appearing in this field.
-This name, address and the associated DUNS is what is displayed in the SAM Public Search. - PROGRAM INDIRECT COST TYPE The type of indirect cost permitted under the program (i.e. Restricted, Unrestricted, or Training). - PROJECT INDIRECT COST RATE The indirect cost rate applicable to this grant. - AUTHORIZING OFFICIAL The U.S. Department of Education official authorized to award Federal funds to the recipient, establish or change the terms and conditions of the award, and authorize modifications to the award
+10. TERMS AND CONDITIONS - Requirements of the award that are binding on the recipient.

+PARTICIPANT NUMBER - The number of eligible participants the grantee is required to serve during the budget year.

+GRANTEE NAME - The entity name and address registered in the System for Award Management (SAM).
+This name and address is tied to the UEI registered in SAM under the name and address appearing in this field.
+This name, address and the associated UEI is what is displayed in the SAM Public Search.

+PROGRAM INDIRECT COST TYPE - The type of indirect cost permitted under the program (i.e. Restricted, Unrestricted, or Training).

+PROJECT INDIRECT COST RATE - The indirect cost rate applicable to this grant.

+AUTHORIZING OFFICIAL - The U.S. Department of Education official authorized to award Federal funds to the recipient, establish or change the terms and conditions of the award, and authorize modifications to the award